Bereitschaftspolizei

-The Bereitschaftspolizei (literally 'Readiness Police'/On-Call Police (Reserve); effectively riot police), abbreviated BePo, are the support and rapid reaction units of Germany's police forces.
-They are composed of detachments from the Federal Police and the State Police forces of Germany.
+The Bereitschaftspolizei (lit.
+'Readiness Police' or 'On-Call Police (Reserve)'; effectively riot police), abbreviated BePo, are the support and rapid reaction units of Germany's police forces.
+They are composed of detachments from the Federal Police and the state police forces of Germany.

 Federal Republic

 The Federal Ministry of the Interior maintains an office of the Bereitschaftspolizei in Berlin which monitors and coordinates the deployment of all Bereitschaftspolizei units in Germany.
 The ministry also provides standardized weapons, vehicles and other equipment.

 Federal Police

 The Bundespolizei maintains 10 rapid reaction battalions (called Bundespolizeiabteilung or BPA) stationed around the country in Ratzeburg, Uelzen, Blumberg, Bad Düben, Duderstadt, Sankt Augustin, Hünfeld, Bayreuth, Bad Bergzabern and Deggendorf.
 These units can reinforce the federal police in any sphere of its missions and support the police forces of the Länder.
 They are also trained to assist local authorities in case of disasters and uprisings.
 Under new interior ministry plans, the number of Bereitschaftspolizei companies will increase from 28 to 29 comprising approx. 25 percent of Germany's police support units.